juneHQ/non-work-domains/Readme.md

 ## How to contribute

-If you have a domain that you think should be added to this list, please open a PR adding it to the `data/domains.txt` file.
+If you have a domain that you think should be added to this list, create a new issue with the domain name in the title and include the `add-email` label.
+Our GitHub Actions bot will automatically pick it up and create a PR for you.
+We'll review the PR and merge it if it looks good.

 If you have a domain that you think should be removed from this list, please open a PR removing it from the `data/domains.txt` file.